raagan-u/docs/docs/developers/AffiliateFee.md

     },
 );
 ```
-While creating the order using the swap function, you can include the affiliateFee property to specify the recipient addresses, the fee amounts (in bps), and optionally the [supported assets](./SupportedChains.mdx) to be used for payout.
+While creating the order using the `swap` function, you can include the `affiliateFee` property to specify the recipient addresses, the fee amounts (in bps), and optionally the assets and chains you want the payout to be in.
+Garden supports payout in USDC and cbBTC.

 ```ts
 const [_strategyId, quoteAmount] = Object.entries(quoteRes.val.quotes)[0];